aredn/documentation/arednGettingStarted/node_admin.rst

 Local Nodes
 -----------

 As described in **Node Status**, this section shows any local :abbr:`DtD (Device to Device)` nodes that are directly connected to your node.
 In order to be considered "local" the GPS coordinates entered in the *Location* section must be within 100 meters of the local neighbor.
-In *admin* mode you will see a gray background when hovering over a node.
-If you click in the row while the gray background is visible, the **Local Node** display will appear.
 Context-sensitive help is available by clicking the ``Help`` button.

+The node name of each Local Node is a clickable link which will navigate to that node's status page.
+When you hover over the row of any Local Node, a gray background appears which indicates that row is selected.
+If you click in the selected row (but not directly on the node name link), the **Local Node** popup will be displayed which provides more detailed information about your node's connection to the selected local node.

 .. image:: _images/admin-localnode.png
  :alt: Admin Local Node Statistics